hblakely/hblakely/README.md

 #### EDUCATION ####
   Later I would pursue higher education in Computer Science at Southern Oregon University (SOU).
 During my time at SOU, I happily worked in the I.T. department, servicing SOU faculty and students alike.
 In five years at SOU, I had made my way from I.T.
-HelpDesk, to Software Deployment, and assisting the Sys-Admins with a variety of responsibilities.
+HelpDesk, to Software Deployment and assisting the Sys-Admins with a variety of responsibilities.

   My focus started with an emphasis on Software Engineering, and I took most of the required courses